 double | elyHanleyDilutePureSpeciesViscosity (double V, double Tc, double Vc, double Zc, double acentric_factor, double mw) |

-Returns the viscosity of a pure species using the method of Ely and Hanley. | |
+Get the viscosity [Pa·s] of a pure species using the method of Ely and Hanley. | |

 double | thetaShapeFactor (double Tr, double Vr, double acentric_factor) |